roovo/obsidian-card-board/README.md

 Plugin settings are accessible from the plugin view itself, via the settings icon above the board to the left of the tabs.
 You can:

+- Choose files and paths you do not want to load any tasks from.
 - Create new boards (using the + icon next to the _Boards_ heading).
 - Configure your boards.
 - Customize the default names of the built-in columns.